nd-nuclear-theory/basis/INSTALL.md

   % cmake -B build/ .
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have not installed the dependencies, but, e.g., only built them, you may
+However, if you have not installed the dependencies, but only built them, you
-need to tell CMake where to find the built-but-not-installed libraries:
+will need to tell CMake where to find the built-but-not-installed libraries:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  cmake -B build . \
+  % cmake -B build . \
       -Dam_DIR=~/code/am/build \
       -Dmcutils_DIR=~/code/mcutils/build \
       -Dfmt_DIR=~/code/fmt/build